router5/router5.github.io/_docs/why-router5.md

 Some time ago, I started to use React.
 Before React, I have heavily used Angular.
 I still do, and I'll probably continue to do so with Angular2.
 Coming from Angular, I started to look for a routing solution in React and used the most popular one: [react-router](https://github.com/rackt/react-router).
 React-router is a great tool, and I felt right at home with it.
 Like in [ui-router](https://github.com/angular-ui/ui-router) or ngRoute, you can simply tell it what component / view to render for each route.
-React-router uses the concept of higher order components to wraps your components and build a tree for you.
+React-router uses the concept of higher order components to wrap your components and build a tree for you.

 Playing around with different patterns, I found my playground application disjointed: I felt I had full control over data within a route but I was giving away control on routing and my component tree mutations.
 Ideally a router would never update a view, but would provide the tools to do so